zstephens/neat-genreads/README.md

 NEAT-genReads is a fine-grained read simulator.
 GenReads simulates real-looking data using models learned from specific datasets.
 There are several supporting utilities for generating models used for simulation.

-This is an in-progress v2.0 of the software.
-For a previous stable release please see: [genReads1](https://github.com/zstephens/genReads1)
+This is an in-progress v3.0 of the software.
+Version 2.1 was coded in Python 2, and is available under releases.
+For an older stable release please see: [genReads1](https://github.com/zstephens/genReads1)

 To cite this work, please use: